 The State Preservation Grants Program is a matching grant program.
 It promotes careful planning for the restoration, rehabilitation, and preservation of a variety of historic resources around the state.
 Through its matching requirements, the program stimulates broader support and participation in historic preservation projects statewide.

 Between 2003 and 2007, RIHPHC ran five grant rounds and awarded $6 million to 86 sites in 27 cities and towns.
 The RIHPHC expects to hold three grant rounds in 2015-17 to award $5 million.

-For more information or to be notified when applications are available, email Sarah Zurier, or call her at (401)222-4142.
+For general questions about the State Preservation Grants, email Sarah Zurier, or call her at (401)222-4142.